AJ8GH/github-language-api/README.md

 ## Deployed app

-You can use the deployed application here: https://github-language-analyser.herokuapp.com/
+You can use the deployed application [here](https://github-language-analyser.herokuapp.com/)

 ## Using the app